Policy and Procedures Regarding University Vehicles

 Once a trip has been planned, the organizer must follow the relevant procedures outlined below:

-If an employee, the designated driver must have completed the Plant Services training/certification process within the last three years.
-If a student, the training must have been completed within the last 12 months.
+- If an employee, the designated driver must have completed the Plant Services training/certification process within the last three years rotation.
+If a student, the training must have been completed annually.

 We will check the driver’s license and verify that they have personal insurance.